-He had various jobs, being a cultivator, then doing a training to become a police officer, a job he waived however, to become a postman instead, later changing to a job as a mason.
+He had various jobs, like he was a cultivator, then he did a training to become a police officer, a job he waived however to become a postman instead, while he later became a mason.

 Biographical details are sketchy, so it is unclear when Clave began making his sculptures.
-I presume it may have been in the eighties of the former century.
+I presume it may have been in the 1980's.

 Following Clave's death, the house has been sold.
-It nowadays is owned by Christine Péquignol, who runs an art gallery on the premises, named Empreinte d'Art (Art's Footprint).
-Both by a plaque on the facade and by a page on the gallery's website, the memory of Charles Clave is being kept alive.
+It was bought by Christine Péquignol, who has (had?) an art gallery on the premises, named Empreinte d'Art (Art's Footprint).
+By a plaque on the facade the memory of Charles Clave is kept alive.

 The city hall of Frasne-le-Chateau takes care of (part of?) the sculptures the community received as a legacy.